Island Records: PolyGram acquisition

-In July 1989, Blackwell sold Island Records and Island Music to the PolyGram UK Group for £180 million (US$300 million)—he explained in 2009: "It had gotten too big and too corporate for me and I couldn't really handle it."
+In July 1989, Blackwell sold Island Records and Island Music to the PolyGram UK Group for £180 million; he explained in 2009: "It became too big and too corporate for me and I couldn't really handle it."
 Following the sale, Island was no longer an independent company, but Blackwell was given a position on PolyGram's board and stayed on as CEO of PolyGram's new Island Entertainment division for ten years.
 PolyGram immediately began reissuing much of the Island back catalogue on compact disc and expanded Island's reach through its global manufacturing and distribution network, but the label was relatively unfocused in the 1990s.
-Between 1992 and 1995, Island had a sub-label called the Island Red Label, which focused on independent artists.
+Between 1993 and 1995, Island had a sub-label called the Island Red Label, which focused on independent artists.

 Blackwell eventually ended his association with the company in 1997, as the corporate life hindered the independent ethos of his personal life.
 "I never really had a job until I sold Island to PolyGram in 1989.
 It had gotten too corporate," he commented afterwards.
 After Blackwell left, PolyGram closed Island's film business.
 Blackwell left to found the Palm Pictures company and run a chain of boutique hotels in Miami, US and the Caribbean, including the very exclusive Goldeneye, once the Jamaican home of James Bond creator Ian Fleming.
 Then in May 1998, all of PolyGram and its associated labels were purchased by Seagram which announced its plan to integrate PolyGram with UMG to produce an estimated cost savings, within a couple of years, of between US$275 million and $300 million annually.
 Seagram further explained that the acquisition would unite a significant international presence with a thriving domestic business, as more than three-quarters of PolyGram's sales were outside the US.